Bugra3227/HealthVR/README.md

 - Integrating the logic to randomly choose a color at the start of the session

 ---
+📱 Mobile-Controlled Session Start (Phone → VR Start)

+The VR session is started directly from a mobile device.
+The person testing the system uses a phone application to:

+Start the VR experience remotely,

+Select the color that will be used in the experiment,

+Trigger the beginning of the tracking session.

+Once the color is selected on the phone, the VR application automatically:

+Loads the selected color,

+Shows the color markers along the path,

+Begins tracking the user’s movement and decisions.

+This allows easy testing without needing to wear the headset to set parameters.
 ## ⚠️ Disclaimer

 This project was developed for a specific VR use case and is intended **only as a portfolio / demo project**.